readthedocs/readthedocs.org/docs/user/environment-variables.rst

 .. envvar:: READTHEDOCS_VIRTUALENV_PATH

-    Path where Read the Docs created the virtualenv for this build.
+    Path for the :ref:`virtualenv that was created for this build <builds:Understanding what's going on>`.
+    Only exists for builds using Virtualenv and not Conda.

     :Example: ``/home/docs/checkouts/readthedocs.org/user_builds/project/envs/version``